jafaryor/knowledge-base/Web/Framework/difference.md

 * Not using isomorphic approach to exploit application leads to search engines indexing problems.
 * Lots of developers dislike JSX React’s documentation, manuals are difficult for newcomers’ understanding.
 * React’s large size library.

+> React is just old enough to be mature and has a huge number of contributions from the community.
+It is gaining widespread acceptance.
+The job market for React is really good, and the future for this framework looks bright.
+React looks like a good choice for someone getting started with front-end JavaScript frameworks, startups and developers who like some flexibility.
+The ability to integrate with other frameworks seamlessly gives it a great advantage for those who would like some flexibility in their code.

+___

 ## Vue
 New in the market, Vue.js is one of the most-discussed and rapidly growing JavaScript framework.
 Released in February 2014, you can build interactive UIs using HTML, CSS and Javascript.
 It is widely used by Alibaba.
 Gitlab, and is being picked up by many developers globally.